yogat3ch/writing/Dynamic Voting System.md

 A word count and estimated reading time will be provided such that the drafter can be be consistently aware of the amount of time it will take a reader to completely read and comprehend the legislation.
 Longer and more complex legislation may prevent readers from becoming prospective voters if they're unable to allocate the time necessary to understand the legislation sufficiently to pass [the Comprehension Quiz](#The Comprehension Quiz).
 Keep in mind that each vote must reach a statistical quorum set specific to the **governance tier** and proportional to the participants at that level.

 ###### A Flesch-kindcaid score & AI Auto suggestion thesaurus
 The Flesch-kincaid score will be provided for the drafter to consider the reading level at which a prospective voter must be to understand the legislation.
 The threshold score is set at each **governance tier** by a **vote**.
 The AI auto-suggestion thesaurus can be used manually throughout the drafting process and will be tuned to provide output at or below the Flesch-kincaid threshold for that **governance tier**.
-When a sentence pushes the document over the threshold for that tier, the AI will automatically prompt with a simplified way of communicating the same concept.
+When a sentence pushes the document over the threshold for that tier, the AI will automatically prompt with a simplified sentence that communicates the same concept.

 #### Refinement